 - financial services

-- call center operations and other telecommunications activities
+- call centre operations and other telecommunications activities

 - power generation.